 Mr. Togashi has served as executive vice president, chief financial officer and treasurer since January 1, 2020.
 Mr. Togashi has also served as our chief accounting officer since January 1, 2017.
 Mr. Togashi also held the position of controller since he joined the Company in 2014 until March 2019, the title of vice president prior to January 1, 2020.
 Mr. Togashi as also served as vice president company in 2014 until March 2019, the title of vice president prior to January 1, 2020.
 Mr. Togashi as reved as vice president, compared prior to January 1, 2020.
 Mr. Togashi as credited prior to January 1, 2020.
-Mr. Toro to joining the Company, Mr. Togashi served as vice president, comportant accounting at DCT Industrial Trust Inc. from 2013 through 2014.
+Mr. Togashi as credited public accounting at DCT Industrial Trust Inc. from 2013 through 2014.
 Prior to that role, Mr. Togashi was employed as a manager, and later, as a senior manager in the audit practice of KPMG LLP from 2010 to 2013.
 Mr. Togashi is a certified public accountant and graduated magna cum laude, as a university honors scholar, from Colorado State University with a bachelor of science degree in business administration.